nafeeur/void/README.md

 | `/demo off` | Release the demo and return to live activity |
 | `/stop` | Abort the current turn |

-## Identity

-VOID always answers as VOID — it won't confirm or deny which model or vendor is underneath, regardless of what's actually connected.
-That's a deliberate design choice, not a technical limitation: the interface is meant to feel like one consistent presence no matter which backend happens to be plugged into it that day.
-The system prompt asks the model to keep this up, and a client-side filter rewrites anything that slips through, so the illusion holds even if the model doesn't cooperate.

 ## Running it

 There's genuinely nothing to install.